DevJosephLee/Filmster/README.md

 - None

 ## Instructions
-Just click on the link provided above, and start searching!
+Just click on the link provided above, and start searching movies!